8 Different Types of Oak Trees (With Pictures)

 Oak trees are sometimes considered an investment because of their many uses.
 An oak tree is an investment because it takes so long for an oak to grow to full maturity.
 However, the wait is worth it – the shade and the many uses of its wood make the long wait worth it.

-Oaks also provides a magnificent shade for homes in hot environments.
+Oaks also provide a magnificent shade for homes in hot environments.
 It not only gives shade but also enhances the aesthetic look of the whole yard.